Fieschi family

-The Fieschi were a noble merchant family from Genoa, Italy, from whom descend the Fieschi Ravaschieri Princes of Belmonte.
+The House of Fieschi ([ˈfjeski]) were an old Italian noble family from Genoa, Italy, from whom descend the Fieschi Ravaschieri Princes of Belmonte.
 Of ancient origin, they took their name from the progenitor Ugo Fliscus, descendants of the counts of Lavagna.

 The family had close ties with the Angevin kings of Sicily.
 Later they also established links with French kings.
 The Fieschi family produced two popes and 72 cardinals.

 History

 Counts of Lavagna

 As Counts of Lavagna the Fieschi possessed a sort of judicial and political independence from the Republic of Genoa.
 This family, based in the nearby village of San Salvatore di Cogorno, built a vast noble domain in the Ligurian Levant and Chiavari hinterland.

 In 1010 the investiture of the Fieschi took place at Genoa: the family were created Counts of Lavagna.
 In the words of Henry the Holy, King of Italy since 1004 and Holy Roman Emperor from 1014 and the last of the Ottonian dynasty, 'Ordiniamo il predominato Fieschi vicario generale di essa città con ampio potere.' ('We appoint the pre-eminent Fieschi to be Vicars General of this city-state with broad powers').

 During the Middle Ages there were countless political clashes for the domination of Lavagna between the Fieschis and the Republic of Genoa which had an always faithful ally and a defensive border stronghold in the nearby Chiavari.
 During this time, the strongest antagonists of the family proved to be the Dorias.

 When the village became a free municipality, around the 12th century, the Fieschi lordship continued, within the limits, to carry out the administrative and political work of Lavagna.
 In the fourteenth century, with the absorption of the Fieschis into the highest Genoese nobility, a gradual downsizing of the Lavagna dominions began.